 Create these adorable paper-mache Easter eggs (with a little inspiration from Alice in Wonderland)

-Queen Bees!
 It’s DIY Easter time!
-We are going to make Paper Mache Easter eggs and decorate them with awesome pop art designs – inspired by Alice in Wonderland!
+And in this post, you’ll learn how to create colorful paper mache easter eggs and decorate them with awesome pop art designs – inspired by Alice in Wonderland!

 - Unbleached Titanium White